SitSumitSingh/multi_purpose_smart_energy_meter_using_ESP/README.md

 -------------------------------------------------------------------

 ### 1. Abstract
-The IoT-Based Smart Energy Meter is an intelligent energy monitoring system designed to measure and track voltage, current, power consumption, and cost estimation for multiple household appliances, including a Fan, Air Conditioner, and Bulb etc. The system utilizes an ESP32 microcontroller connected to current and voltage sensors (SCT-013-000 & ZMPT101B) to obtain real-time energy data.
-This data is processed and displayed on an OLED screen, sent to an IoT dashboard (Blynk, Firebase, or Google Sheets), and stored for historical analysis.
+The IoT-Based Smart Energy Meter is an intelligent energy monitoring system designed to measure and track voltage, current, power consumption, and cost estimation for multiple household appliances.
+The system utilizes an ESP32 microcontroller connected to current and voltage sensorsto obtain real-time energy data.
+This data is processed, displayed and sent to an IoT dashboard and stored for historical analysis.

 The project incorporates relays and for remote appliance control while ensuring electrical safety.
 A Google Sheets webhook is integrated to log energy data for further analysis.
 Machine Learning algorithms can be applied to predict usage patterns and optimize energy consumption.